 In this section

-The information in this section is split into two.
+The information in this section is in two parts.
 The first part gives some facts about drinking alcohol if you have epilepsy.
-The second part looks at the risks of having seizures as a result of heavy and regular alcohol drinking.
+The second part looks at the risks of having seizures because of heavy and regular alcohol drinking.

-Drinking no more than one or two units of alcohol in 24 hours doesn’t usually increase the risk of having seizures.
+Several studies show that drinking small or modest amounts of alcohol does not increase the risk of having seizures.
 But if you have a history of alcohol abuse, even drinking small amounts could increase the number of seizures you have.
 This is also the case if you have had seizures related to drinking alcohol in the past.

-Drinking more than two units of alcohol in 24 hours can increase the risk of having seizures.
+Drinking more than modest amounts of alcohol in 24 hours can increase the risk of having seizures.
 For most people, the risk is highest when the alcohol is leaving their body after they have had a drink.
-This risk is between six and 48 hours after they have stopped drinking.
+This risk is highest between six and 48 hours after they have stopped drinking.

 Whatever you decide to do about drinking alcohol, it’s important always to take your epilepsy medicine as prescribed.